Gar Trinring Tsendro: Career

-China had to negotiate with Tibet, but could not reach a consensus because China wanted Tibet leave 'A-zha while Tibet wanted China leave the Tarim Basin.
+China had to negotiate with Tibet, but could not reach a consensus because China wanted Tibet leave Azha while Tibet wanted China leave the Tarim Basin.

 Trinring owned very high reputation in Tibet, which led ultimately to his ruin.
 The young king, Tridu Songtsen, realised that members of the Gar family had become independent warlords and posed a threat to the central authority of the king.
 In 699, the king pretended to organise a great hunt and then had his men turn on members of the Gar and their supporters, Then personally marched north and confronted Trinring.
 Trinring tried to resist, but his armies betrayed him, he had to commit suicide.